mertcil/portfolio/src/posts/2019-01-20-webrtc-real-time-communication.md

 author: "Mevlüt Mert Çİl"
 category: "Real-Time Systems"
 tags: ["webrtc", "react", "node.js", "real-time", "video"]
-excerpt: "Insights from building Diyalog, a WebRTC-based online meeting platform, covering frontend React development and backend real-time infrastructure."
+excerpt: "Lessons from building Diyalog, a WebRTC meeting platform—from peer connections and resilience to scaling infrastructure, operations, privacy, and user experience."
 ---

 # WebRTC and Real-Time Communication: Building Diyalog Video Platform

 Real-time video communication over the web seemed like science fiction not long ago.
 WebRTC changed everything.
 Building Diyalog, a WebRTC-based meeting platform, taught me about the complexities of peer-to-peer communication, fallback mechanisms, and real-time performance.

+Latency budgets are unforgiving.
+Every millisecond across the signaling path, TURN relays, or UI render cycle compounds.
+We obsessed over instrumentation to catch regressions early and to understand how features impacted both bandwidth usage and CPU load on low-powered devices.

 ## WebRTC Architecture